MJerich/MJerich/README.md

 ### Hello there

 My name is Matt.
-I am Full Stack Engineer.
+I am Sofware Engineer/Developer.
 Some other things I love are 3D printing, music, coffee, jiu-jitsu, and video games.